initMAX/Zabbix-Items-LinkedIn-Followers/README.md

 - [manual configuration](#manual-configuration)

 ## Templates
 Just ⬆️ download ⬆️ and import template for your version of Zabbix and its done. 🙂

+`Followers-LinkedIn-520.yaml` - template for Zabbix 5.2.0
+`Followers-LinkedIn-540.yaml` - template for Zabbix 5.4.0 and above

 ## Manual configuration